 In some situations, you can receive damages for lost pay, medical treatment, and any other losses you have incurred.
 It’s also possible that you can prevent someone else from being harmed due to a negligent nurse, doctor, or medical professional.

-Our team at Fetterman & Associates is here to help with your medical malpractice lawsuit.
+Our team at Fetterman Law is here to help with your medical malpractice lawsuit.
 Contact us today to schedule a free consultation at (561) 468-5729.